gustavostuff/tabox2d/README.md

 Tabox2D does this:

+* Uses the Tabody entity, easier to manage than a normal Body
 * Adjusts textures to bodies in terms of position, scale and rotation
 * Apply linear impulses through Tabody class
-* Make regular polygons in a simple way
+* Make regular/irregluar polygons in a simple way
 * Tabox2D.newBox() takes X and Y as the left-bottom corner, then full W and H
 * Create multi-shaped bodies in one line